Mymaqn/HTBCA2023_Pwn_Writeups/README.md

 # HTBCA2023_Pwn_Writeups
-Writeups for all pwn challenges from HTB Cyber Apocalypse 2023 expcept "Initialise connection" (if you don't know how to use netcat, then what are you doing here?)
+Writeups for all pwn challenges from HTB Cyber Apocalypse 2023 except "Initialise connection" (if you don't know how to use netcat, then what are you doing here?)

 ## Table of Contents